 "My focus is on the players that are on the field."

-Those were Doug Marrone’s words to the media earlier this week at St. John Fisher College, where two-time Pro Bowl safety
+Those were Doug Marrone's words to the media earlier this week at St. John Fisher College, where two-time Pro Bowl safety Jairus Byrd remains absent from Bills training camp.

 With Byrd absent and George Wilson released this offseason, both the free and strong safety positions need filling.
-Third-year defensive backs
+Third-year defensive backs Aaron Williams and Da'Norris Searcy have been lined up with the starters so far this training camp.
+Both were drafted in 2011 by the Bills.

 "We knew Byrd wasn't going to be back in time so whatever opportunity we get we just look to make the best of it," Searcy said.